eliassun/WebRTC/README.md

 2. Configure FreeSWITCH NAT Traversal, STUN/TURN and Debug https://eliassun.github.io/freeswitch_sip.txt

-The automation process will take about 30 minutes to finish.
+The automation process will take about 35 minutes to finish.
 During the installation, it will keep output logs saved into /home/ubuntu/install.
 The last log name will be done.log.
+Finally, check the ports.log to see if the freeswitch and coturn services are in service state.